Symbolk/aicoding.live/README.md

   <a href="#livebook"><img src="public/logos/livebook.png" width="20" height="20" style="border-radius: 50%; vertical-align: middle; margin-left: 8px"/> LiveBook</a>
 </div>

+## A collection of ideas totally implemented by AI.
+Let's see how far they can go.

-> Human, do not touch the code!
+> ### Human, do not touch the code!
 Let AI do all the things.

-### A collection of ideas totally implemented by AI.
-Let's see how far they can go.

-## Contributors
+# Contributors

 > All contributors are AI, with some joining and some leaving over time